Peace be with you.

 By Stephen W. Hiemstra

-When we focus on the peace as reconciliation among feuding folks—relief of the tension with our brothers and sisters, we miss the significance of God’s peace breaking out throughout the New Testament.
-Remember that shalom (שָׁלוֹם) means “completeness, soundness, welfare, peace” (BDB 10002).
-In other words, it also implies healing, restoration, reconciliation, and salvation—a return to Eden.
-It is not just hello and goodbye, as it is often used in Hebrew.
-It is reminder of the covenant and God’s work among us.
-Shalom implies inner peace, peace with God, and peace between brothers and sisters.
+When we focus solely on peace as reconciliation among feuding folks—relief of the tension with our brothers and sisters, we miss the significance of God’s peace—shalom—breaking out throughout scripture.
+Remember that shalom means “completeness, soundness, welfare, peace” (BDB 10002).
+It also implies healing, restoration, reconciliation, and salvation—not just hello and goodbye (as it is often used in Hebrew), but a return to Eden.
+Shalom implies inner peace, peace with God, and peace between brothers and sisters—a trinity of peace.

-If this interpretation seems far-fetched, remember the beatitudes and Jesus’ call sermon at Nazareth (Luke 4:14-21) start with the words of the Prophet Isaiah:
+If this Trinitarian interpretation of peace seems far-fetched, remember that the Beatitudes and Jesus’ call sermon at Nazareth (Luke 4:14–21) start with the words of the Prophet Isaiah:

-Notice the inner peace referenced with the phrase: “bind up the brokenhearted”.
-This sounds a lot like comforting depressed people.
-Notice the peace with God implied in the phrase: “The Spirit of the Lord GOD is upon me”.
-God himself has initiated this mission of shalom.
-Notice the peace with brothers and sisters implied in the phrase: “to proclaim liberty to the captives”.
-In effect, we are witnessing a trinity of peace—inner peace, peace with God, and peace among brothers and sisters—which broke out with the coming of Christ, as Isaiah prophesied and to which we will now turn.
+Notice the inner peace referenced with the phrase: “bind up the brokenhearted”; notice the peace with God referenced with the phrase: “The Spirit of the Lord GOD is upon me”; notice the peace with brothers and sisters referenced with the phrase: “to proclaim liberty to the captives”.
+In effect, God himself has initiated a trinity of peace—inner peace, peace with God, and peace among brothers and sisters—which broke out with the coming of Christ, as Isaiah prophesied and to which we will now turn.

-Inner Peace.
-What could bring peace more quickly than physical and mental healing?
-Jesus’ first miracle after leaving Nazareth is in the synagogue in Capernaum (Peter’s home town; Luke 4:38) where Jesus drives out a demon out of a man (Luke 4:31-38).
+What could bring peace more quickly than physical and mental healing, as Jesus’ miracles attest?
+Jesus’ first miracle after leaving Nazareth occurs in the synagogue in Capernaum, Peter’s home town, where Jesus drives out a demon out of a man (Luke 4:31-38).
 After that man was healed, demon deliverance ministry becomes a common occurrence (Luke 4:41).